-- 44 Undercroft and below ground garaging of vehicles should only occur where envisaged in the relevant zone or policy area or precinct and ensure: - (a) the overall height and bulk of the undercroft structure does not adversely impact on streetscape character of the locality or the amenity of adjacent properties - (b) vehicles can safely enter and exit from the site without compromising pedestrian or cyclist safety or causing conflict with other vehicles - (c) driveway gradients provide for safe and functional entry and exit - (d) driveways and adjacent walls, fencing and landscaping are designed to provide adequate sightlines from vehicles to pedestrians using the adjacent footpath - (e) openings to undercroft areas are integrated with the main building so as to minimise visual impact - (f) landscaping, mounding and/or fencing is incorporated to improve its presentation to the street and to adjacent properties - (g) the overall streetscape character of the locality is not adversely impaired (e.g. visual impact, building bulk, front setbacks relative to adjacent development) - In the case of undercroft and below ground car parks where cars are visible from public areas, adequate screening and landscaping should be provided.
+- 43 Undercroft and below ground garaging of vehicles should only occur where envisaged in the relevant zone or policy area or precinct and ensure: - (a) the overall height and bulk of the undercroft structure does not adversely impact on streetscape character of the locality or the amenity of adjacent properties - (b) vehicles can safely enter and exit from the site without compromising pedestrian or cyclist safety or causing conflict with other vehicles - (c) driveway gradients provide for safe and functional entry and exit - (d) driveways and adjacent walls, fencing and landscaping are designed to provide adequate sightlines from vehicles to pedestrians using the adjacent footpath - (e) openings to undercroft areas are integrated with the main building so as to minimise visual impact - (f) landscaping, mounding and/or fencing is incorporated to improve its presentation to the street and to adjacent properties - (g) the overall streetscape character of the locality is not adversely impaired (e.g. visual impact, building bulk, front setbacks relative to adjacent development) - (h) the height of the car park ceiling does not exceed 1 metre above the finished ground level. - 44 In the case of undercroft and below ground car parks where cars are visible from public areas, adequate screening and landscaping should be provided.